-Viscosity index (VI) of the oil was obtained using values of kinematic viscosity obtained at 40 and 100°C with standard measurement table as determined by ASTMD-2270 method.
+The viscosity index (VI) of the oil was obtained using values of kinematic viscosity obtained at 40 and 100°C with standard measurement table as determined by ASTMD-2270 method.

-The pour point test was conducted according to the method discribed in ASTMD-97 with accuracy of ±3°C with the pour point tester.
-The tester has a minimun temperature of -68°C with methanol as cooling agent.
-45 cm3 of oil was poured into a test jar to the leveled mark.
+The pour point test was conducted according to the method described in ASTMD-97 in pour point tester with an accuracy of ±3°C. The tester has a minimum temperature of -68°C with methanol as a cooling agent.
+45 cm3 of oil was poured into a test jar to the levelled mark.
 Then the tester was cooled to -37°C. While cooling the tester, the oil jar was heated to 45°C using a water bath.
-The oil jar was cooled with another water bath to a temperature of 27°C. When the pour point tester had reached -36°C, the oil jar was placed in a horizontal position in the hole at the top of the tester and the pour point temperature was taken after 5 seconds when the oil showed no movement.
+The oil jar was cooled with another water bath to a temperature of 27°C. When the pour point tester had reached -36°C, the oil jar was placed in a horizontal position in the hole at the top of the tester and the pour point temperature was taken 5 seconds after the oil showed no movement.

-The flash point was determined by heating a cup containing the oil while presenting a flame on the surface of the oil at regular temperature, starting with a temperature of 28°C below the expected flash point of the oil.
-The bulb of the thermoneter was immersed in the oil.
-A flash occured in the cup containing the oil when the temperature of the tested oil had reached (or exceeded) the flash point.
-This test conforms to ASTMD-92 (28,17).
+The flash point was determined by heating a cup containing the oil while presenting a flame on the surface of the oil at regular intervals, starting 28°C below the expected flash point of the oil.
+A flash occurred in the cup containing the oil when the temperature of the oil had reached (or exceeded) the flash point.
+This test conforms to ASTMD-92 [17,28].

 The acid value of the oil was determined following a method described by Akpan et al. [29] and Kyari [30].
-The oil (2.00 g) was placed in a dry 250 cm3 conical flask.
-50 cm3 of ethanol and few drops (2-3) of phenolphthalein indicator were added.
+The oil (2.00 g) was placed in a dry 250 cm3-conical flask.
+50 cm3 of ethanol and a few drops of phenolphthalein indicator were added.
 The mixture was heated at 60°C in a water bath for 10 minutes and then cooled.
-The mixture was titrated with 0.1M KOH to the end point with consistent shaking, a dark pink colour was observed and the volume of KOH used to reach the end point was recorded as the titre value.
-The acid value was calculated using equation 2.3:
+The mixture was titrated with 0.1 M KOH, with consistent shaking, to the endpoint.
+A dark pink colour was observed and the volume of KOH used to reach the endpoint was recorded as the titre value.
+The acid value was calculated using equation 2.3.

 Acid value

-$$\left(\frac{mgKOH}{g \text{ sample}}\right) = \frac{Volume \ KOH(cm^3) \times N \ KOH(mmol/cm^3) \times 56.1 \ (mg/mmol)}{sample \ weight \ (g)}$$
+$$\left(\frac{mgKOH}{g \ scample}\right) = \frac{Volume \ KOH(cm^3)x \ N \ KOH(mnool/cm^3)x \ 56.1 \ (mg/mmool)}{scample \ weight \ (g)}$$

-......2.3
+(2.3)